panaverse/panaverse-template-standard/README.md

 - [Fully Typed Web Apps](https://www.epicweb.dev/fully-typed-web-apps)
 - [Build a Full Stack App with Next.js, Tailwind, tRPC and Prisma ORM](https://dev.to/franciscomendes10866/build-a-full-stack-app-with-nextjs-tailwind-trpc-and-prisma-orm-4ail)
 8. All our templates will use the following tech stack:
-- Our Programming Language is TypeScript (Version 4.9+)
+- Our Programming Language is [TypeScript](https://github.com/panacloud-modern-global-apps/learn-typescript) (Version 4.9+)
-- Our Full-Stack Web Platform is Next.js (Version 12.3+)
+- Our Full-Stack Web Platform is [Next.js](https://github.com/panacloud-modern-global-apps/nextjs) (Version 12.3+).
+Do [practice project](https://github.com/panacloud-modern-global-apps/nextjs-projects).
-- Our component library is Chakra UI (Version 2.3.6+)
+- Our component library is [Chakra UI](https://github.com/panacloud-modern-global-apps/chakra-nextjs-projects) (Version 2.3.6+)
 - For minor animation [Framer-Motion](https://chakra-ui.com/getting-started/with-framer) (Version 2.3+)
 - To develop simple API integrated with Next.js we will use [API Routes](https://nextjs.org/docs/api-routes/introduction) with [tRPC](https://trpc.io/docs/v10/nextjs) (Version 10+)
 - For Database Access we will use [Prisma](https://www.prisma.io/nextjs) (Version 4.5+).
 It will be used to access data in Next.js API Routes.